Smith–Mundt Act: Provisions

+Domestic dissemination

 There are three key restrictions on the U.S. State Department in the Smith–Mundt Act.

 The first and most well-known restriction was originally a prohibition on domestic dissemination of materials intended for foreign audiences by the State Department.
 The original intent was the Congress, the media and academia would be the filter to bring inside what the State Department said overseas.
 In 1967, the Advisory Commission on Information (later renamed the Advisory Commission on Public Diplomacy) recommended the de facto prohibition on domestic distribution be removed noting that there is "nothing in the statutes specifically forbidding making USIA materials available to American audiences.
 Rather, what began as caution has hardened into policy."

-This changed in 1972 when Senator J. William Fulbright (D-AR) argued that America's international broadcasting should take its "rightful place in the graveyard of Cold War relics" as he successfully amended the Act to read that any program material "shall not be disseminated" within the U.S. and that material shall be available "for examination only" to the media, academia, and Congress (P.L.
-95-352 Sec.
-204).
+This changed in 1972 when Senator J. William Fulbright (D-AR) argued that America's international broadcasting should take its "rightful place in the graveyard of Cold War relics" as he successfully amended the Act to read that any program material "shall not be disseminated" within the U.S. and that material shall be available "for examination only" to the media, academia, and Congress.
 In 1985, Senator Edward Zorinsky (D-NE) declared USIA would be no different than an organ of Soviet propaganda if its products were to be available domestically.
-The Act was amended to read: "no program material prepared by the United States Information Agency shall be distributed within the United States" (P.L.
-99-93).
+The Act was amended to read: "no program material prepared by the United States Information Agency shall be distributed within the United States".
 At least one court interpreted this language to mean USIA products were to be exempt from Freedom of Information Act requests.
-In response, the Act was amended again in 1990 to permit domestic distribution of program material "12 years after the initial dissemination" abroad (P.L.
-101-246 Sec 202).
+In response, the Act was amended again in 1990 to permit domestic distribution of program material "12 years after the initial dissemination" abroad.

 The second and third provisions were of greater interest to the Congress as they answered critical concerns about government engaging domestic audiences.
 Added to the Bloom Bill, the predecessor to the Smith–Mundt Act in June 1946 by Representative John M. Vorys (R-OH) "to remove the stigma of propaganda" and address the principal objections to the information activities the Congress intended to authorize.
 These provisions remain unamended and were the real prophylactic to address concerns the U.S. government would create Nazi-style propaganda or resurrect President Woodrow Wilson's CPI-style activities.
 The amendment said the information activities should only be conducted if needed to supplement international information dissemination of private agencies; that the State Department was not to acquire a monopoly of broadcasting or any other information medium; and that private sector leaders should be invited to review and advise the State Department in this work.